urbanguacamole/torrent-paradise/README.md

 ## Scraping trackers for seed/leech data

-Run `go build` in tracker-scraper/ to compile and scp the binary it to the server.
-Run it every time you want to fetch new seed/leech data for all torrents.
+Run `go build` in seedleech-daemon/ to compile and scp the binary it to the server.
+You can use the systemd service file in `seedleech-daemon/seedleech.service`.

-`tracker-scraper` saves the results into the *trackerdata* table in database.

 # Contributing